aws-samples/multi-language-notification-with-amazon-translate-amazon-pinpoint/README.md

 - **functions** - This directory contains the code for the application's Lambda functions.
 - **statemachine** - This directory contains the definition for the state machine that orchestrates the multi-language notification workflow.
-- **template.yaml** - A template that defines the application's AWS resources.
+- **template.yaml** - A template that defines the AWS resources used to build the system.

-This application creates a multi-language notification workflow to translate text into various languages, converts it into voice and sms, and sends a notification to its users.
+This system creates a multi-language notification workflow to translate text into various languages, converts it into voice, sms and email, and sends a notification to its users.
 It demonstrates the power of Step Functions to orchestrate Lambda functions, Amazon Translate, and Amazon Pinpoint to form complex and robust workflows.

 Amazon Translate is a text translation service that uses advanced machine learning technologies to provide high-quality translation on demand.
 You can use Amazon Translate to translate unstructured text documents or to build applications that work in multiple languages.

 Amazon Pinpoint is a flexible and scalable outbound and inbound marketing communications service.
 You can connect with customers over channels like email, SMS, push, voice or in-app messaging.
 Amazon Pinpoint is easy to set up, easy to use, and is flexible for all marketing communication scenarios.

-These resources are defined in the `template.yaml` file in this project.
-You can update the template to add AWS resources through the same deployment process that updates your application code.

 **Note**:
 - Amazon Translate has costs associated with the service after the Free Tier usage, please see the [Amazon Translate pricing page](https://aws.amazon.com/translate/pricing/) for details.